struktured/or_errors_lwt/README.md

 # or_errors
-Monad, Result, Error, Or_error Signatures
+Monad, Result, Error, Or_error modules backed by the containers library.